Mindflash/mf-api-example/CUSTOMBRANDING.md

 • From email address
 • Reply to email address

+#### EmailTemplates

+To update the subject of any of these emails please place the text you would like in the corresponding subject file.
+For example courseInvitationSubject.ejs is where you would update the subject of all courseinvitation emails ex- You have been invited to <%- courseName%>
+Replace the courseName to New Product Training

 If you have any questions please contact your Customer Success Manager directly or email us at help@mindflash.com.